-- 1.1.1 The undermentioned Rules were adopted by the National Rifle Association of Australia Limited [hereinafter called the NRAA] for use by promoting bodies authorised to conduct rifle shooting competitions. - 1.1.2 Rule changes made during the year shall take effect on 1st January of the following year. - 1.1.3 All previous Rules are hereby repealed.
+- 1.1.1 The undermentioned Rules were adopted by the National Rifle Association of Australia Limited [hereinafter called the NRAA] for use by promoting bodies authorised to conduct rifle shooting competitions. - 1.1.2 Amendments to rules that are to take effect immediately will be publicised on the NRAA website and in the National Target Magazine. - 1.1.3 All previous Rules are hereby repealed.